 Winifred Atwell - Pianist

 Winifred was generous, outspoken, and politically awake - she gave away proceeds from her concerts to charities, especially those supporting children and immigrants and refused to perform in South Africa under apartheid.
-Winifred toured worldwide and was especially popular in Australia.
+She toured worldwide and was especially popular in Australia.
 In 1969 she returned to Trinidad and set up a music school for disadvantaged youth.

 Winifred Atwell passed away in 1983.